Login

 • Phencyclidine (PCP)

-Only laboratories certified by the Department of Health and Human Services may be used, and a urine specimen is currently the only acceptable method of testing for drugs.
+Only laboratories certified by the Department of Health and Human Services may be used.

 Six Required DOT Drug Tests